xd009642/xd-tts/slides/what_is_speech.typ

 #slide[
   == Advantage of Phonemes

-  - Traditionally we turn text into a smaller units
+  - Traditionally we turn text into smaller units
   - Phonemes are a good element for this
-  - End to end deep learning systems sometimes won't use them
+  - End-to-end deep learning systems sometimes won't use them
   - But this lacks control, we might mispronounce words ]